 Use the medicine as soon as you can, but skip the missed dose if you are more than 8 hours late for the dose.
 Do not use two doses at one time.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

 What should I avoid while taking Venclexta Starting Pack?

 Do not receive a "live" vaccine while using Venclexta Starting Pack.
-The vaccine may not work as well during this time, or you could develop a serious infection.
-Live vaccines include measles, mumps, rubella (MMR), polio, rotavirus, typhoid, yellow fever, varicella (chickenpox), zoster (shingles), and nasal flu (influenza) vaccine.
+The vaccine may not work as well during this time, and may not fully protect you from disease.
+Live vaccines include measles, mumps, rubella (MMR), polio, rotavirus, typhoid, yellow fever, varicella (chickenpox), and zoster (shingles).

-Grapefruit, Seville oranges, and starfruit products may interact with Venclexta Starting Pack and lead to unwanted side effects.
-Avoid the use of juice or other products that contain these fruits while you are taking this medicine.
+Grapefruit and Seville oranges may interact with Venclexta Starting Pack and lead to unwanted side effects.
+Avoid the use of grapefruit products and orange marmalades.

 Venclexta Starting Pack side effects

 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.